ErizDotDev/LearningNotes/azure/204/event-grid.md

 	- Example: A file upload event will give details about the file that was uploaded like its file size, and date last modified.
 - Only events with a size of 64KB is covered by SLA.
 	- Events exceeding 64KB are charged a fee per additional 64KB.
+- Headers can be added to an event, in case a subscription will require them.
+	- Can have up to 10 headers.
+	- Each header value should have a size of at most 4096 bytes.

 ### Event Source